samfrances/udacity-kalah/README.md

     - Parameters: urlsafe_game_key
     - Returns: GameForm with current game state.
     - Description: Returns the current state of a game.
+ - **make_move**
+    - Path: 'game/{urlsafe_game_key}'
+    - Method: PUT
+    - Parameters: urlsafe_game_key, user_name, house
+    - Returns: GameForm with new game state, or with error message.
+    - Description: Accepts a 'move' and returns the updated state of the game.

 ##Models Included:
  - **User**